United States Supermarket Scorecard 2026

 Immediately use only HFC-free refrigeration in all new builds and major retrofits.

-Use only recycled and reclaimed refrigerants to service existing equipment that uses HFCs.
+Immediately use only recycled and reclaimed refrigerants to service all existing equipment that uses HFCs.

 Reduce corporate average refrigerant leak rate to EPA GreenChill best in class rate of <5% and publish progress towards this goal.

-Implement upgrades to leak monitoring and repair best practices, including a zero-leak tolerance policy which requires leaks to be repaired prior to adding more refrigerant.
+Go beyond federal leak repair requirements by implementing upgrades to leak monitoring and repair best practices for all refrigeration systems, including a zero-leak tolerance policy which requires leaks to be repaired prior to adding more refrigerant, and a plan to ensure company-wide enforcement.

-Make public commitments or goals to reduce HFC use and emissions and proactively engage with stakeholders in industry and policy settings.
+Make public commitments or goals to reduce HFC use and emissions and proactively engage with stakeholders in industry and policy settings to further advance ambitious HFC reduction policies and accelerate adoption of HFC-free technologies.

 Reduce the overall climate footprint of their cooling including through energy efficiency measures and easy-but-impactful steps like adding doors or night shades to open cases, upgrading to LED lighting, and reducing leaks.